Sirherobrine23/Wireguard-tools.js/README.md

 other tools are wrappers over `wg`, `wireguard-tools.js` is not like that, it is a `C/C++` addon in which you don't need to have `wg` installed, as this module has full compatibility of its own `wg`.

+## CommonJS droping support

+With a small disappointment I come to inform you that CommonJS will be ignored in the next updates and will be completely an ESM module, if you don't want to migrate to ESM I recommend staying on version `1.8.1` or even `1.8.3`, which will be the last versions but recent in CommonJS.

 ## Support to:

 - Userspace [(wireguard-go)](https://git.zx2c4.com/wireguard-go/about/) support.